 - Simulations and digital technology (MA-S2, ME-S1)

-Below you will find the schedule for the day, a map showing the location of the registration desk where you will sign-in and some links for transport information.
+Below is the schedule for the 8 June PD Day, and a map showing the location of the Central Lecture Block where the registration desk and all presentations took place.
+Some transport information is also below.

 |8:30am -- 9:00am||Registration|